* World stocks off one-month high on Fed, trade caution

-However, Italian bond yields fell further with two-year yields down 14 bps to below 1 percent after EU affairs minister Paolo Savona, considered a eurosceptic, said the euro was "indispensable".
+However, Italian bond yields continued to fall with two-year yields down 14 bps to below 1 percent after EU affairs minister Paolo Savona, considered a eurosceptic, said the euro was "indispensable".

-Such comments have soothed worries about Italy's euro membership, but analysts say the government's high-spending plans could boost yields again once the relief rally ebbs.
+These comments soothed worries about Italy's euro membership, but analysts say the government's high-spending plans could boost yields again once the relief rally ebbs.

 "In the longer term, they need to do something different to bring the deficit under control, not just pay lip service towards the euro," Commerzbank strategist Christoph Rieger said.

-Britain's pound and bond yields slipped as data showing subdued inflation checked expectations for an interest rate rise this year.
+Britain's pound and bond yields slipped as data showing subdued inflation tempered expectations for an interest rate rise this year.

-Additional reporting by Hideyuki Sano in Tokyo, graphic by Helen Reid editing by Larry King and Alexander Smith
+Additional reporting by Hideyuki Sano in Tokyo, editing by Larry King